-There are now thousands of children and families the world over being plunged into the unknown of homeschooling, thanks to Covid-19.
+There are now thousands of children and families the world over being plunged into the unknown of home educating, thanks to Covid-19.
 In some cases, schools are sending work home, in others there are parents going it alone for an indefinite amount of time.
-Earlier in…
+Earlier…

 This Wasn’t Quite the Post I Meant to Write.
 I had a great post planned.
 With a whimsical introduction about being an urban, flat-dwelling mama yearning for the country, homestead, free range life.
 It was still about hot process soap making, but more hygge and…